 I’m always in appreciation of movies from the 1970-90s, and their incredible outfits, although trends from the 80s and 90s are making a comeback, it is nothing like the bold, eccentric clothing that it once was.
 “Clothing became a canvas for personal expression.
 As a student at Oxford, I vividly recall being surrounded and inspired by the energy and cultural creativity of the hippie movement.”
 Says MFA’s Malcolm Rodgers.

 Of course, there will always be freedom of expression through fashion and it’s various styles.
 Walking along streets of Melbourne it is easy to see how fashion influences an individual and how they can create their own sense of being with past and present trends.
 Clothing and style still does and always will represent a lot about a person, their personality and tastes, you can pick up a lot of information by the way someone is dressed.
-Over the next decade, it will be interesting to see how fashion develops through influences such as the internet and the ever-growing digital ag
+Over the next decade, it will be interesting to see how fashion develops through influences such as the internet, in sites like top trend, and the ever-growing digital age.